Date of Completion

 Landlocked fish showed a strong acclimation effect, avoiding salt water when acclimated to fresh and avoiding freshwater when acclimated to salt, while showing no preference for their acclimation salinity.
 Fish from the marine population showed little preference for fresh or sea water regardless of acclimation salinity.
 After restriction to fresh water for more than five thousand generations, landlocked fish have evolved weaker preferences in response to a salinity gradient compared to their anadromous ancestors.

 Fryxell, David C., "Salinity Preference of Alaskan Threespine Stickleback: Test for Divergence in Halotaxis between Ancestral and Landlocked Populations" (2012).
 Honors Scholar Theses.
-Paper 266.
+266.